grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "We've been scraping our way on our bellies under the razor-wire fencing of hell's fucking perimeter for days now, and _now_ something bothers you Hem'?"
 Percy chuckled at him.

-"I think that is exactly it: we have been so on edge and so burned out that I have not had a chance to step back and consider things."
+"I think that is part of it --- we have been so on edge and so burned out that I have not had a chance to step back and consider things."

 "Well, what the fuck is it that's eatin' ya big guy?"